 Spacious rooms and free WiFi

-The Days Inn Leipzig Messe has 54 double and single rooms, each measuring 23 square metres.
+The Days Inn by Wyndham Leipzig Messe has 54 double and single rooms, each measuring 23 square metres.
 Guests are offered a choice of standard rooms, apartments and a junior suite equipped with kitchenette.

 For added comfort, all rooms feature a walk-in wardrobe and underfloor heating.
 WiFi access is provided throughout.

 A well-balanced breakfast buffet, including hot and cold, sweet and savoury dishes, is served on a daily basis in the breakfast restaurant.

 During daytime and evening hours, the hotel bar is also open to guests.

 Seminar room with roof terrace for 50 guests

 Small conferences, presentations and seminars for up to 50 guests can be held in the hotel's conference room.
 The 125-square-metre room on the fourth floor of the building lets in plenty of natural daylight, but can be darkened for presentation

 purposes.
 One of the highlights for conference delegates is the roof terrace accessible from the meeting room.
 The breakfast restaurant can also be hired for festivities and seminars.
 Services provided include modern conference equipment and WiFi.

 Leipzig is one of the fastest-growing cities in Germany and one of the world's oldest exhibition venues.
 The Days Inn by Wyndham Hotel Leipzig Messe is situated in the district of Wiederitzsch in the north of the city, only 800 metres from the exhibition grounds